Symptoms may appear 2-14 days after exposure to the virus and may include:

-Most healthy people that get Coronavirus have mild symptoms and recover just fine with rest and supportive care at home.
+Most healthy people that get COVID-19 have mild symptoms and recover just fine with rest and supportive care at home.
 Populations that are especially vulnerable include:

 - Elderly people 65 and older